Haru1O1/Haru1O1.github.io/_posts/2025-01-16-Learning_HTML_Day5_6.md

     }
     ```
 - Props
-    - Every react components receives a parameter called props
+    - Every react component receives a parameter called props
     - It is empty at the start
 - Comments
     - Comments start with `//` and like other typical code does not run